 Welcome!
 I’m Lydia.
-I’m French-American, I’m a former broadcaster, and I’m wife to Andrew and Maman to our sweet Adelina and Baby Jonas.
-This is the part of life where I’m learning about myself quite a bit — as a mom, as a professional, as a person, as a wife.
-Ours is a bilingual home, and it’s a place we’re definitely learning and improving.
-Thanks for reading, and it’s nice to have you along for the ride 🙂
+I’m French-American, I’m a former broadcaster, I’m wife to Andrew and Maman to our sweet Adelina and Baby Jonas, and I’m a Mormon.
+Ours is a bilingual home, and it’s a place where we’re definitely learning and growing.

 What’s this blog about?

-You won’t see a picture-perfect portrait of blissful motherhood, because that’s definitely not me, but I do try to stay positive and sane, and I’ll take you along on my journey in capturing the awesome parts of it while trying to shake the crazy!
+You won’t see a picture-perfect portrait of blissful motherhood, because that’s definitely not me — there is immense joy and immense pain in this work, depending on the day — but I do try to stay positive and sane, and I’ll take you along on my journey in capturing the awesome parts of it while trying to shake the crazy.
 Join me!

 Please, make yourself comfortable, comment, participate, but stay respectful.
 I will moderate comments for language, personal attacks and discriminatory remarks.

 I was born in Nice, France, lived in Virginia for a few years, then my family went back to Bordeaux, France where we moved about five times.
 My father is French and sings opera, my mom’s an American and a gifted learning teacher.

 At 18 years old, I packed three suitcases with everything my post-high-school-self owned and moved to beautiful Provo, Utah to study at BYU.
 The broadcast journalism program there stretched me way past my comfort zone, and I’m so glad for it!
 I won a couple of awards, and worked on improving my voice and writing a solid story.
 I also met my handsome husband on the BYU Ballroom Dance Company, and it didn’t hurt that he was fresh off spending two years in Switzerland and France!
 We still enjoy tearing up the dance floor together, and Andrew still teaches dance and violin off and on.
 (This guy’s pretty impressive huh!)